kontent-ai/rich-text-resolver-js/README.md

 #### Gatsby.js

-For [Gatsby.js](https://www.gatsbyjs.com) it is necessary to [ignore the RichText browser module by customizing webpack configuration](https://www.gatsbyjs.com/docs/debugging-html-builds/#fixing-third-party-modules) to utilize the package.
-The rest is the same for React above.
+For [Gatsby.js](https://www.gatsbyjs.com), it is necessary to [ignore the RichText browser module by customizing webpack configuration](https://www.gatsbyjs.com/docs/debugging-html-builds/#fixing-third-party-modules) in order to utilize the package.

 ```js
 // gatsby-node.js